 Depolarizing NMBAs — Patients with MG are resistant to neuromuscular blockade with depolarizing NMBAs (eg, succinylcholine), possibly because they have a decreased number of acetylcholine receptors [24,25].
 The 95 percent effective dose (ED95) of succinylcholine for patients with MG is 2.6 times that of normals (0.8 versus 0.3 mg/kg).
 Because succinylcholine is metabolized by plasma cholinesterase, treatment with anticholinesterase medication (eg, pyridostigmine) may prolong the effect of succinylcholine .

 Myasthenic patients are also at higher risk of development of phase II neuromuscular block (prolonged, unpredictable block with features of nondepolarizing block), especially with repeated doses of succinylcholine .
 (See "Clinical use of neuromuscular blocking agents in anesthesia", section on 'Phase II block'.)

 Mivacurium is a nondepolarizing NMBA that is metabolized by plasma cholinesterase.
 Pyridostigmine inhibits metabolism of mivacurium.
 Therefore, paralysis with mivacurium may be prolonged in patients who have taken pyridostigmine on the morning of surgery, though this effect is variable [28,29].

-●Sugammadex – Sugammadex is a cyclodextrin medication that can be used to reverse neuromuscular blockade of the steroidal NMBAs (eg, vecuronium and rocuronium) by encapsulation of the NMBA molecule, without the need for anticholinesterase medication.
-Sugammadex has been shown to be useful in reversing neuromuscular blockade from a steroidal NMBA in MG patients.
-Sugammadex 2 to 4 mg/kg IV has been reported to reverse moderate to deep vecuronium and rocuronium blockade in patients with MG within four minutes.
-Reversal with sugammadex is not affected by anticholinesterase medication .
+●Sugammadex — Sugammadex is a cyclodextrin medication that can be used to reverse neuromuscular blockade of the steroidal NMBAs (eg, vecuronium and rocuronium) by encapsulation of the NMBA molecule, without the need for anticholinesterase medication.
+(See "Clinical use of neuromuscular blocking agents in anesthesia", section on 'Sugammadex'.)

-Medications that may exacerbate myasthenia gravis — A number of other medications (table 2 and table 3) commonly administered in the operating room can affect neuromuscular transmission in some way.
+Medications that may exacerbate myasthenia gravis — A number of other medications (table 2) commonly administered in the operating room can affect neuromuscular transmission in some way.
 In normal patients, these effects are usually of no consequence, but in patients with MG, they can exacerbate muscle weakness, especially in the presence of residual anesthetic agents.